PLCnext/CppExamples/Examples/DynamicPorts/README.md

    - Program name: `DynamicPortsProgram`
    - Project namespace: `DynamicPorts`

-1. Copy the contents of the `Examples/DynamicPorts/src` directory in this repository, to the `src` directory of the ACF project.
+1. Copy the contents of the `Examples/DynamicPorts/src` directory in this repository, to the `src` directory of the C++ project.
 Replace the existing source files with the same name.

 1. Build the C++ project and create the PLCnext Engineer library.